gmuii/gmuii.github.io/index.markdown

 For more information about the dataset follow this  [link](/overview/).

-If you use the NAME please cite :
+If you use the CMID dataset please cite :

 ```
 @inproceedings{sift-ldm,